Menu

 If you’ve looked through your theme files and plugins but are still not getting the padlock icon, there are plugins available to try to help rewrite HTTP URLs to HTTPS on the fly.
 There are also plugins available that can help resolve this.
 Once activated, the plugin will attempt to switch any HTTP URLs to HTTPS so they can be served properly.
 Note, however, that plugins are not able to change hard-coded URLs in content or in theme or plugin files.

-If a plugin doesn’t seem to be working right away, be sure to head to Settings > SSL Insecure Content from the WordPress admin menu and adjust as recommended.
+If a plugin doesn’t seem to be working right away, be sure to head to Settings > SSL Insecure Content from the WP-Admin dashboard admin menu and adjust as recommended.
 Depending on how your site is configured, “Simple” mode may work for you, or you may need to change it to a higher setting.

 We also use Why No Padlock to help identify any remaining insecure assets.
 It’s a very simple website that you can enter your site’s web address into (don’t forget the HTTPS!).
 Enter your URL and click ‘Run’ to see the results.
 Any URLs that are being called insecurely will be listed for you to investigate.